 Two observations: 1) I look forward to the day I can listen to a Cubs’ World Series broadcast in which every sentence doesn’t end with, “for the first time since 1945.”
 2) I like statistics and odd records as much as the next guy.
 Maybe more.
 But COME ON Fox.
 “He is the first Puerto Rican shortstop with a wife and two daughters and a Z in his last name to ever get two hits off a 6’5″ lefty with halitosis” isn’t a record.
 It’s just a coincidence.

 The series didn’t start out great.
 The Indians won games 1, 3 and 4.
 The Cubs won game 2 by a score of 5-1, but they could have won 15-1 if they ever hit the ball with men on base.

-We watched the depressing game 4 at Len and Claudia Kruse’s house along with Jim and Debbie Matheson, Nicole Bunger and my sister.
+We watched the depressing game 4 at a friend’s house.
 As the game got out of hand, I posted this: